Nov 25, 2019

 Troubleshooting Common WordPress Custom CSS Issues

-Sometimes, you can run into small hiccups when adding custom CSS to WordPress.
-Let’s quickly overview the most common problems and see how to we can tackle them.
+Sometimes, you might run into small hiccups when adding custom CSS to WordPress.
+Let’s quickly overview some of the most common problems and see how we can tackle them.

 Changes Are Not Appearing